About this release

 Note:

 • Some devices’ display settings don’t support high precision, and the text on the published desktop might appear correctly.
 However, the display might appear abnormal because of this fix.
 To correct it, administrators can set the webglHighPrecision attribute to false through the Google Admin Policy.
-Following is an example of JSON data:
+The following is an example of JSON data:

 ```